okld/streamlit-elements-demo/README.md

 Streamlit Elements is a third-party component made by [okld](https://github.com/okld) that gives you the tools to compose beautiful applications and dashboards with Material UI widgets, Monaco editor (Visual Studio Code), Nivo charts, and more.

-It also includes a feature to create draggable and resizable dashboards.

 ## How to use?

 ### Installation